ivuorinen/starred/README.md

 - [ivbeg/awesome-status-pages](https://github.com/ivbeg/awesome-status-pages) - Awesome list of status page open source software, services and public status pages of major internet companies
 - [jwasham/coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
 - [kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - 😱 Falsehoods Programmers Believe in
-- [kitspace/awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for electronic engineers and hobbyists
+- [kitspace/awesome-electronics](https://github.com/kitspace/awesome-electronics) - A curated list of awesome resources for Electronic Engineers and hobbyists
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [logickworkshop/Flipper-IRDB](https://github.com/logickworkshop/Flipper-IRDB) - A collective of different IRs for the Flipper
 - [matchai/awesome-pinned-gists](https://github.com/matchai/awesome-pinned-gists) - 📌✨ A collection of awesome dynamic pinned gists for GitHub